 It’s a common misconception that you need to always focus on customer acquisition to drive sales and increase profits.

-I hear this all of the time when I’m consulting with business owners.
-There are lots of other ways that you can generate more sales.
+I hear this all the time when I’m consulting business owners.
+You can generate sales in many other ways.

 You should set goals that help you increase the average purchase order and buying frequency.

 One of the best ways to do this is by encouraging mobile spending.

 In 2017, mobile commerce held a 34.5% share of total ecommerce sales in the United States.
 At this growth rate, experts predict this number is to rise to 54% by the year 2021.

 This shouldn’t come as a surprise to you.
 That’s because seemingly everyone has a mobile device glued to their hands at all times.

 Smartphones.
 Tablets.
 That’s where people are browsing and consuming.
 Recognize these trends, and accommodate the needs of mobile users.